 What to Buy for a New Puppy

-Whether you are seeking help for dog training in Los Angeles or looking to adopt a puppy from your local humane society or shelter (that only advocates force-free, positive reinforcement behavior and training), the list of items to acquire and prepare for before you bring home your new dog largely remains the same.
-We have made a list of some of the things you want to make sure you have before you foster or adopt a dog and some extra specialty items you may want to pick up as well.
+Whether you are seeking help for dog training in Los Angeles or looking to adopt a puppy from your local humane society or shelter (that only advocates fear-free, positive reinforcement behavior and training), the list of items to acquire and prepare for before you bring home your new dog largely remains the same.
+We have made a list of some of the things you want to make sure you have before you buy, foster or adopt a dog and some extra special items you may want to pick up as well.

 Things to Buy Before Getting a Puppy Dog:

 (These are puppy and dog essentials in one form or another)

 - A dog crate (Vari Kennel) so your dog has a safe area that he/she can escape to and have a quiet, non-stressful environment to call their own.
 Consider a high-end Vari Kennel called Gunner Kennel (although it’s very expensive) if you plan on using your kennel for multiple applications or extensive use.

 - Baby gate barrier (having more than one is helpful)

 - Exercise pen also called an Xpen

 - Dog bed (at least two, preferably more) one for the crate, one for her pen area and a dog bed for another room.
 However, puppies that are not potty trained yet, or that are still biting and teething that will destroy the bed consider cheaper options like this hammock bed and crate bed to start out with until your puppy stops destroying their bed.
 We use all of these dog beds depending on the dog.
 A plethora of dog beds are very important, but even more vital if you don’t plan on letting your dog on your bed or couch with you.

 - Dog mat for traveling, camping, planes, trains, restaurants or anywhere you are with your dog.
 A dog mat will make your dog feel comfortable and understand where you want him to rest when at home or on the road.
 This may be thought of as a portable “bed” that’s easy to take with you when traveling.